aosabook/500lines/data-store/chapter.md

     This is atomic for all block devices
     (e.g. hard disks, SSDs, flash memory devices).
     A record is a length-delimited series of bytes.
+    In this implementation, a record's address on disk is its location (in bytes) in the file, but consumers make no assumptions about this.

 These modules grew from attempting to give each class a single responsibility.